JLogical-Apps/flood/README.md

 called [melos](https://pub.dev/packages/melos).
 More details on the tools `melos` provides are down below.

-Each package is a separate Dart project with its own `pubspec.yaml` file and `lib` folder.
+Each package is a separate Dart/Flutter project with its own `pubspec.yaml` file and `lib` folder.

 ### Types of packages